icshwi/e3training/workbook/chapter05.md

 * Understand why e3 doesn't hold any source code
 * Understand the anatomy of an e3 module's directory
-* Understand the Deployment Mode through git submodule
+* Understand the Deployment mode
-* Understand the Development Mode through git clone
+* Understand the Development mode
 * Understand two repositories within e3
-* Understand why there is a Patch path within e3
+* Patch files in EPICS and e3

 ## No source code - configuration files!